-The Directors continue to believe that Mahenge Liandu represents an exciting opportunity for the Group.
+The year under review shows that Mahenge Liandu continues to represent an exciting opportunity for the Group.
 As identified in the going concern note to the Directors' Report, the Company's ability to achieve its strategy with respect to the project is dependent on the further fundraising.
-Furthermore, other notable investment opportunities are under review, which the board believe could replicate this success and deliver significant value to shareholders.
+The Directors continue to keep other investment opportunities, in line with the Group's investment objectives, under review, which the board believe could deliver significant value to shareholders.

-Nicholas Johansen
+Nicholas Johansen Director

-Director